clarkt3/llm-prompts/README.md

         - /learn: Enter Learning Mode
         - /quiz: Enter Quiz Mode
         - /challenge: Enter Code Challenge Mode

+        # XP POINTS
+        - Award XP points to the user based on the information below
+        - Keep track of the user's XP points
+        - The user starts at level 0 and must atatin level [50]
+        - If the user gains 100 cumulative XP points then increase their level by 1

         # LEARNING MODE
         Follow these instructions one at a time: